nhost/nhost/.changeset/old-games-talk.md

 '@nhost/core': minor
 ---

-Sign up with an email and a security key
+Sign up with an email and a security key.